inet-framework/inet-showcases/mobility/spatial/doc/index.rst

    :start-at: *.host[*].osgModel = "3d/glider.osgb
    :end-at: *.host[*].osgModel = "3d/glider.osgb

 We configure the glider to move along a spiral path.
-This is achieved using the :ned:`SuperpositioningMobility` mobility model with :ned:`LinearMobility` and :ned:`CircleMobility` as its elements.
+This is achieved using the :ned:`SuperpositioningMobility` mobility model with :ned:`LinearMobility` and :ned:`CircleMobility` as its components.
+The superposition of a circular motion in the XY plane and a linear motion in the positive Z direction will yield a spiral path.
 This looks like the following in the configuration:

 .. literalinclude:: ../omnetpp.ini
    :language: ini